What are Non-GAAP Earnings?

 Why are Non-GAAP Earnings Reported?

 At the basic level, non-GAAP earnings are reported because management may find it to be a more suitable way to depict the company’s earnings.
-An example would be if a company incurred a large one-time expense, they would need to report that expense under GAAP rules.
+An example would be if a company incurred a large one-time expense; the company would need to report that expense under GAAP rules.

-However, they may report a pro-forma statement or adjusted earnings statement, which would mark the large expense as a one-time expense and would not include it in normal operating income.
-Thus, the discrepancies between non-GAAP and GAAP earnings might be large.
+However, the company may report a pro-forma statement or adjusted earnings statement, which would mark the large expense as a one-time expense and would not include it when calculating non-GAAP income.
+Thus, the discrepancy between non-GAAP and GAAP earnings might be large.

 Significance of Non-GAAP Earnings

 The use of non-GAAP earnings in SEC filings is at its highest.
-In 1996, 59% of S&P 500 companies used at least one non-GAAP earnings measure, whereas, in 2018, 97% of S&P 500 companies used at least one non-GAAP earnings measure in company filings.
+In 1996, 59% of S&P 500 companies used at least one non-GAAP earnings measure, whereas in 2018, 97% of S&P 500 companies used at least one non-GAAP earnings measure in company filings.
 The use of non-GAAP earnings, in part, increased because of the increase in large non-recurring items.
-For example, from 1996 to 2018, the number of mergers and acquisitions worldwide increased by 116%.
+For example, the number of mergers and acquisitions worldwide has generally increased over the past 20 years, and merger-integration and restructuring costs are typically deemed to be non-recurring.

 In addition, investors pay close attention to non-GAAP earnings, as it provides insight into how management believes its core operations are performing.
 However, non-GAAP earnings may be misleading when incorrectly used.
 A company may include significant non-recurring costs in every filing, which can suggest the company is attempting to inflate its non-GAAP earnings.